Rev. Greg Farrand

 Director of Hospitality and Nursery Attendant

 Ms. Carol Joyner is the Director of Hospitality and Nursery Attendant at St. Luke’s Episcopal Church.
 For many years, “Miss Carol” has been a familiar, comforting presence in the nursery for the youngest members of our St. Luke’s family as well as for young visitors.
-More recently, she has taken on leadership of our two after-church coffee hours, helping to welcome and provide for members and guests of St. Luke’s.
+She also leads the organization of our two after-church coffee hours, helping to welcome and provide for members and guests of St. Luke’s.